We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 You can also use integrations to expand the operational capabilities of your CRM platform.
 For example, yours could handle client billing and invoicing for you.

-Tools like Pipedrive integrate with accounting software such as Smarty Accounting, Xero and QuickBooks to make this possible.
+Tools such as Pipedrive integrate with accounting software, including Smarty Accounting, Xero and QuickBooks to make this possible.

 Use these integrations to create seamless workflows and eliminate data silos.
 Doing so makes it easier to spot patterns and bottlenecks, enabling teams to be more collaborative and fix issues faster.